fraulueneburg/sparsam-fe/README.md

 ### 👉&nbsp;&nbsp;See the demo at&nbsp;&nbsp;[sparsam-app.netlify.app](https://sparsam-app.netlify.app/)

+## 5. About Me

+I’m Wiebke, a Full Stack Web Developer and UI/UX Designer, currently living in Hamburg, Germany.
+Usability is a top priority in my work and I am also strongly advocating for (and keep learning about) web accessibility.

-## 5. Team
+## 6. Team

 Sparsam’s code base was completely revised by me, Wiebke, in 2024.
 The very first version of the App started out as a final project at the Ironhack Coding Bootcamp in 2023 and was created in a team with [Michel Saber](https://github.com/michelsaber).

----

-## 6. About Me

-I’m Wiebke, a Full Stack Web Developer and UI/UX Designer, currently living in Hamburg, Germany.
-Usability is a top priority in my work and I am also strongly advocating for (and keep learning about) web accessibility.

 ## 7. Like this project?
 Let’s connect: